Make a PVC flute

 Duelling fiddles!

-Posted by jerry on November 21st, 2006 — Posted in Journal, Music
+Posted by Jerry on November 21st, 2006 — Posted in Journal, Music

 The Majors Creek Folk Festival was – as usual – quite an experience!
 After the fun and games of finding a campsite before a rear tyre went completely flat, then finding the spare tyre was also flat, I could sense this would be a memorable festival… But then the State Emergency Services came to the rescue with a small air compressor and things started to look up.
 Good blokes the lot of them – even if they do wear orange jump-suits ๐Ÿ™‚